Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Asymptotic results

 Let us denote~$P_n$ the polynomial term in~$D_n$, that is the quantity

 We have proved above that for some constant~$B > 0$, we have~$B \frac{\ln(n)}{n} \leq P_n \leq 1$.
 A consequence of these inequalities is that for all~$k \in \ZZ$, we have

-Note that the extra~$\ln(n)$ factor that we obtained in Lemma~\ref{lem:doag:lower} is crucial to prove this fact.
-Equation~\eqref{eq:Pnplusk} allows to justify that~$P_{n+k} / n$ is negligible compared to~$P_n$, for constant values of~$k$.
+Note that we did the extra work in Lemma~\ref{lem:doag:lower} in order to get the extra~$\ln(n)$ factor that is crucial to get the~$o$ term.
+Equation~\eqref{eq:Pnplusk} allows to justify that~$P_{n+k} / n$ is negligible compared to~$P_n$, for any constant values of~$k$.
 Although intuitively the contrary would be surprising, this fact is not clear \textit{a priori} as an arbitrary polynomial sequence~$P_n$ could have violent oscillations for some values of~$n$.
 This is a key ingredient for proving an asymptotic equivalent for~$P_n$.